larien/aprenda-go-com-testes/criando-uma-aplicacao/websockets/websockets.md

 }
 ```

-Now the tests are passing try running the server and declare some winners in `/game`.
+Now the tests are passing try running the server and declare some winners in `/partida`.
 You should see them recorded in `/league`.
-Remember that every time we get a winner we _close the connection_, you will need to refresh the page to open the connection again.
+Remember that every time we get a vencedor we _close the connection_, you will need to refresh the page to open the connection again.

-We've made a trivial web form that lets users record the winner of a game.
-Let's iterate on it to make it so the user can start a game by providing a number of players and the server will push messages to the client informing them of what the blind value is as time passes.
+We've made a trivial web form that lets users record the vencedor of a partida.
+Let's iterate on it to make it so the user can start a partida by providing a number of players and the server will push mensagens to the client informing them of what the blind value is as time passes.

-First of all update `game.html` to update our client side code for the new requirements
+First of all update `partida.html` to update our client side code for the new requirements

 ```markup
 <!DOCTYPE html>